Jáltipan

+Jáltipan is a municipality in the Mexican state of Veracruz.

+Geography

-Jáltipan is a municipality in Veracruz, Mexico.
-It is located in the southern part of the state of Veracruz, about 380 km from state capital Xalapa.
+The municipality is located in the southern part of the state, about 380 km from Xalapa, the state capital.
 It has a surface of 331.48 km2.
 It is located at 17°58′N 94°43′W.

 The municipality of Jáltipan is delimited to the north by Chinameca, to the east by Oteapan, Zaragoza, Cosoleacaque and Hidalgotitlán, and to the west by Texistepec and Soconusco.